shengzhao91/FirmataGUI/README.md

 **Description**

 This is a Node JS application that replicates ["firmata_test.exe"](http://firmata.org/) It allows users control the LaunchPad through a Graphical User Interface (GUI).
 This enables testing the launchpad's functionality and rapid-prototyping your own application.
+Here is a [demonstration video](http://youtu.be/t-D9XZS2DeQ).

 * Supported LaunchPads
 	* MSP-EXP430F5529LP (LaunchPad) -- Recommend to use this board first